Embark in Juneau, AlaskaWelcome aboard! Meet your crew and get acquainted as your ship sets sail into the Tracy Arm Wilderness.

 Chichagof Island / Baranof IslandMeander along the spectacular waterfall coast of Chichagof Island.
 In an expeditionary spirit, marvel at the grand scenery as your crew expertly guides the ship through unsung, glacier-carved fjords.
 Anchor in remote waters for an opportunity to lower the kayaks and skiffs.
 Explore the shoreline on an intertidal walk or forest exploration with your guides.

-Captain's ChoiceFollow a flexible agenda on this day.
+Captain's ChoiceToday's agenda is flexible.
 Perhaps explore a tidal inlet by kayak; feel the burn of a rain forest hike; or maybe take the opportunity to smell the breath of a humpback while skiffing in a secluded cove.
 The possibilities are endless — your Captain knows best.

 Peril StraitPeril Strait runs 50 miles from Chatham Strait to Salisbury Sound.
 This haven for small boats is highlighted by a very narrow connecting passageway called Sergius Narrows and an opening at Hoonah Sound.
 This historic and wildlife-rich waterway is a great place to watch the shoreline for bears, the waters for otters and whales, and to look skyward for eagles.
 The passage narrows to only 300 feet in one spot (24 feet deep).
 After an adventurous, but “un-perilous” day, toast your voyage with a festive Farewell Dinner and a “photo journal” of your trip presented by your Expedition Leaders.

-Disembark in Sitka, AlaskaGather for breakfast in the morning as you cruise into Russian-influenced Sitka for disembarkation.
-Transfer to the airport or begin your hotel stay or land tour.
+Disembark in Sitka, AlaskaGather for breakfast this morning as you cruise into Russian-influenced Sitka for disembarkation.
+Transfer to the airport or begin your Un-Cruise hotel stay or land tour.